 This is another dangerous combination.
 Combining pain medications with sleep aids or anti-anxiety medications can increase the toxic effects of the pain medication.
 Sleep aids and anti-anxiety medications are often found together with opioids in the blood of people who died from opioid pain medicine.
-If your child has anxiety, pain at night or trouble sleeping, speak to your healthcare provider about safer ways to manage these problems.

-7. Always tell your healthcare provider about all medications and supplements your child is taking from any source
+7. Always tell your healthcare provider about all medications and supplements you are taking from any source

 Drug interactions may be dangerous.
 Certain medications and supplements, including over-the-counter products, herbs, supplements or other drugs can react with opioids and either increase or reduce the effect the medication in your body.
-You can give other medications only if the healthcare provider who prescribed your opioid medications directed you to do so.
+You can take other medications only if the healthcare provider who prescribed your opioid medications directed you to do so.

-8. Create a list of all your child's prescribed medications, over-the-counter drugs and natural supplements and show it to your pharmacist whenever a medication is added or changed.
-To do this, write down the names of all prescriptions your child takes for longer than two weeks.
-Next to the name note the date the medication was added or changed, the dosage and how often your child takes it.
+8. Create a list of all prescribed medications, over-the-counter drugs and natural supplements and show it to your pharmacist whenever a medication is added or changed.
+To do this, write down the names of all prescriptions you need to take longer than 2 weeks.
+Next to the name note the date the medication was added or changed, the dosage and how often to take it.
 You can use the Log at: https://tinyurl.com/yajropqx to track your medications.

-9. Keep pain medications locked in a safe place
+9. Keep your medications locked in a safe place

-Opioid pain prescriptions may be deadly if children, teenagers or other family members take them by accident.
-Make sure you keep these medications locked and away from the reach of children and do not share them with other family members.
+Opioid pain prescriptions may be deadly if children, teenagers or other family members, take them by accident.
+Make sure you keep these medications locked and away from the reach of children, in a dry and cool place.
 Stolen prescription pain medications that are sold on the street can kill.
-Opioids should be stored in a cool and dry place.